ssh-broker-config — SSH Connection Broker configuration file format

 element.

-The facility can be normal
+The facility can be normal, daemon,

-.
+local7, or discard.
 Setting the

-causes the server to ignore
+facility to discard causes the server to ignore

 the specifed log events.

-On Windows, only the normal
+On Windows, only the normal and

-facilities are used.
+discard facilities are used.

-The severity can be informational
+The severity can be informational,

 Any events that are not specifically defined in the